Mrvacdc/linuxAdm/README.md

 # NOTES ON MY JOURNEY TO BE A LINUX ADMIN

+This set of notes is mostly based or guided by the task indicated by the kode kloud platform where you can have simulated real-life hands-on practice as if you were working for a company as a sysadmin/devops.

 ## Linux File Permissions

 There multiple way to change the permissions on a file, but all of them include using the chmod command.
 This command let us change the permissions not only on a file but also on a directory.